WILMINGTON, N.C. (AP) - The Latest on Tropical Depression Florence (all times local):

 The station says the derailment led to at least one road closure.

-The station cites CSX officials as saying that the derailment involved several cars on a train headed to Hamlet, North Carolina.
+The report cites CSX officials as saying that the derailment involved several cars on a train headed to Hamlet, North Carolina.

 Officials have reported flooding caused by Tropical Storm Florence in Union County, located between Charlotte and Anson County.